Trade school programs are one of the fastest ways to train for a new career, and many trades are high paying.

-Yet, not everybody knows what trade school is, or what types of careers these places have to offer.
+Yet, not everybody knows what trade school is, or what lucrative careers trades have to offer.

 Trade school goes by multiple names.
 It can be called technical school, vocational school, or career college.
 Trade schools are secondary schools designed to prepare you for a career in the skilled trades.

 The skilled trades are fields that require a particular set of knowledge on the job.
 Most trades have an element of hands-on work on various job sites in new locations, a great option for people who don't want to report to the same cubicle every day.

 Good examples of the careers in the trades are:

 —the list goes on.
 There are dozens upon dozens of trade school program options!

 There are benefits to choosing trade school over a traditional college program.
-Typically, students can become career-ready with less-to-no debt and training in 9-12 months vs. 4 years.
+Typically, students can become career-ready with minimal debt compared to a university, and with training in 9-12 months vs. 4 years.